 The Emeriti Association has designated one of the Emeriti Fellowships described above as an Emeriti Fellowship in honor of James M. Rosser, CSULA President 1979-2013, in recognition of President Rosser's dedicated service to the University, its faculty, students, staff, and the Emeriti Association.

 Eligibility: See Emeriti Association Fellowship, above.
 Major in Science, Public Administration, or Education and evidence of interest in public service and/or athletics is preferred.

 The Emeriti Association has designated one of the Emeriti Fellowships described above as an Emeriti Fellowship in memory of Carol J. Smallenburg, in recognition of Dr. Smallenburg's numerous and substantial contributions in support of faculty and students.

 Eligibility: See Emeriti Fellowship, above.
 Major in education with emphasis on any area in secondary education is preferred.

 Emeritus Professor Leonard Mathy was a professor of Economics at California State University, Los Angeles from 1950 to 1986.
 He served as the founding Chair of the Department of Economics, the founding Dean of the School of Letters and Science and as Dean of Instructional Administration at the university level.
 He was also the founding Chair of the Academic Senate at CSULA and the founding Chair of the statewide CSU Academic Senate, both of which benefited from his depth of insight and wealth of experience.
 In 2005, the CSULA Academic Senate bestowed on him the title of 'Pater Senatus'.

 Eligibility: CSULA full time graduate student working towards a Master's Degree in Economics.
-Completion of at least one 500-level course.
+Classified Graduate Standing.
 Evidence of university and/or community service.
 Minimum GPA 3.5.

 John L. Houk Memorial Fellowship